-An employee may cancel their payroll deduction of dues by written notice to the University and the Union.
-The cancellation will become effective on the second payroll after receipt of the notice.
+An employee may cancel their payroll deduction of dues by providing written notice to the Union in accord with the terms of the authorization.
+The Employer will end dues deduction no later than the second payroll after receipt of the notice from the Union that the employee has revoked authorization.